aws-samples/aws-genomics-nextflow-workshop/README.md

 * Click "Next: Permissions"
 * Type "S3" in the search field
 * Check the box next to "AmazonS3ReadOnlyAccess"

-* Type "nextflow-master-policy" in the search field
+* Type "nextflow-batch-access-policy" in the search field
-* Check the box next to "nextflow-master-policy" (this is the policy you created above)
+* Check the box next to "nextflow-batch-access-policy" (this is the policy you created above)

+You'll also need to add the policies you created in [Module - 1](#module-1---aws-resources) > [IAM Roles](#iam-roles) > [Create IAM Policies](#create-an-iam-policies) for S3 bucket access and EBS autoscaling.

+* Type "bucket-access-policy" in the search field
+* Check the box next to "bucket-access-policy"

+* Type "nextflow-batch-access-policy" in the search field
+* Check the box next to "ebs-autoscale-policy"

 * Click "Next: Tags".  (adding tags is optional)
 * Click "Next: Review"
 * Set the Role Name to "NextflowJobRole"